metaleap/vscode-appz/libs/go/readme.md

 	// for that purpose which will work both when a single folder is opened as
 	// well as an untitled or saved workspace.
 	WorkspaceFile string `json:"workspaceFile,omitempty"`

+	// List of workspace folders or `undefined` when no folder is open.
+	// *Note* that the first entry corresponds to the value of `rootPath`.
+	WorkspaceFolders []WorkspaceFolder `json:"workspaceFolders,omitempty"`
 }
 ```